“I work in a feature factory! What can I do to nudge my organization to focus more on impact and less on delivering features?”

 Review the decision-making process to understand opportunities for improvement.

-The output of this exercise might include: some heuristic checklists, agreeing to instrument new parts of your application, trying new research techniques, timeboxing decision making, moving it closer to the front-lines, etc. One of my mantras is “high decision quality, high decision velocity”, and this exercise helps hone those skills.
+The output of this exercise might include: some heuristic checklists, agreeing to instrument new parts of your application, trying new research techniques, timeboxing decision making, moving it closer to the front-lines, etc. One of my mantras is “, high decision velocity”, and this exercise helps hone those skills.
 As with all of these activities: stress psychological safety.
 This work is hard, and we never have perfect information.

 5. Meet regularly for insights workshopping sessions